Denizay22/finger-counting-on-rpi/README.md

 # finger-counting-on-rpi
 finger counting using opencv on raspberry pi
-Denizay Biberoğlu
+Done by Denizay Biberoğlu,
-Bahadır Cüneyd Birtürk
+Bahadır Cüneyd Birtürk,
-Umut Sümer
+Umut Sümer and
 Yiğit Kağan Akça